virtualramblas/awesome-deep-learning-4-life-sciences/README.md

 * [Tartarus](https://github.com/aspuru-guzik-group/Tartarus) - A benchmarking platform for realistic and practical inverse molecular design. [[Paper](https://arxiv.org/abs/2209.12487)]
 * [Transformer-M](https://github.com/lsj2408/Transformer-M) - One Transformer that can understand both 2D & 3D molecular data. [[Paper](https://arxiv.org/abs/2210.01765)]
 * [GraphINVENT](https://github.com/MolecularAI/GraphINVENT) - A platform for graph-based molecular generation using graph neural networks.
+* [SynNet](https://github.com/wenhao-gao/SynNet) - An amortized approach to synthetic tree generation using neural networks.
+This model can serve as both a synthesis planning tool and as a tool for synthesizable molecular design.  [[Paper](https://arxiv.org/abs/2110.06389)]
 # Proteins
 * [AlphaFold Protein Structure Database](https://alphafold.ebi.ac.uk) - A online database which provides open access to 992,316 protein structure predictions for the human proteome and other key proteins of interest, to accelerate scientific research.
 * [AlphaFold](https://github.com/deepmind/alphafold) - Open source code for DeepMind's AlphaFold.